-By Brittany Bruner, Communications Specialist, Bureau of Justice Assistance National Training and Technical Assistance Center
+By the Bureau of Justice Assistance National Training and Technical Assistance Team

 The Bureau of Justice Assistance (BJA) connects state, local, and tribal justice agencies in need of assistance with no-cost training and specialized guidance—also known as training and technical assistance—both in person and virtually on a wide variety of criminal justice topics.
-In fiscal year (FY) 2019, BJA Training and Technical Assistance (TTA) providers served thousands of agencies by delivering a variety of TTA activities and creating many resources tailored to the needs of the field, some of which are highlighted below.
+BJA worked with 148 BJA training and technical assistance (TTA) awards totaling over $545,000,000 and supported 131 BJA National Training and Technical Assistance Center (NTTAC) engagements.
+In fiscal year (FY) 2020, BJA TTA and BJA NTTAC providers served thousands of agencies by delivering a variety of TTA activities and creating many resources tailored to the needs of the field, some of which are highlighted below.

-BJA TTA providers delivered nearly 5,000 TTAs and deliverables across 7 program areas—the most prevalent being law enforcement, adjudication/courts, and corrections.
-BJA TTA providers also delivered a range of services to criminal justice agencies, including:
+BJA TTA and BJA NTTAC providers delivered over 6,000 TTAs and deliverables across 7 program areas—the most prevalent being law enforcement, justice information sharing, and adjudication/courts.
+The majority of TTAs (73 percent) were estimated at costing less than $2,500.
+BJA TTA and BJA NTTAC providers also delivered a range of services to criminal justice agencies, including:

 Positive Feedback on Training Evaluations

-BJA TTA providers collected evaluations from 37,480 participants at 1,015 trainings.
+BJA TTA and BJA NTTAC providers collected evaluations from 63,633 participants at 1,146 trainings.

-In addition to providing hands-on TTA in FY 2019, TTA providers produced nearly 800 resources on a variety of criminal justice topics.
-The chart below shows a breakdown of the resources created in 2019.
+In addition to providing hands-on TTA in FY 2020, TTA providers produced nearly 850 resources on a variety of criminal justice topics.
+The chart below shows a breakdown of the resources created in FY 2020.

 Providing Future TTA